AkshadAp17/Food/replit.md

   - Fixed email service authentication with proper credentials
   - Verified all API endpoints are working correctly
   - Application now runs cleanly in Replit environment with proper security
+- July 03, 2025.
+Enhanced food delivery system with comprehensive menus and Zomato/Swiggy-style ordering:
+  - Added 30 detailed menu items across all 6 restaurants (5 items per restaurant)
+  - Implemented comprehensive menu system with authentic food images and descriptions
+  - Enhanced order system to work like Zomato/Swiggy with Gmail-based payment confirmation
+  - Created email-based payment verification flow for Cash on Delivery orders
+  - Built admin interface for payment confirmation and order management
+  - Enhanced order confirmation emails with detailed order summaries and next steps
+  - Added manual payment verification system with admin dashboard at /admin route
+  - All restaurants now have complete menus with proper categorization and pricing

 ## User Preferences